Caleydo/caleydo.github.io/_documentation/tutorial/web_bundle_2/tutorial_getting_started.md

-Inside the demo_app there are already a tons of different data sets for different kind of visualization which you can play around.
+Inside the caleydo_sample_app there are already a tons of different data sets for different kind of visualization which you can play around.
 Depending on the type of data set and meta information provided, calayedo framework can show up the different kind of visualization supported for that data automatically.
 The supported visualizations in caleydo framework `(plugins -> caleydo_vis ->package.json)` are:

 1. Barplot